5 Executive Coaching Insights You'll Gain from the Best Business Coaches

-The famous mountain climber, Phil Powers, said it best during an interview on NPR’s "This I Believe” segment: “Concentrating on how I move through the world is important.
+The famous mountain climber Phil Powers, said it best during an interview on NPR’s "This I Believe” Segment: “Concentrating on how I move through the world is important.
 It’s why I reach mountain summits and life goals with energy to spare.”

 Carl Honore, author of In Praise of Slowness, celebrates those who have gotten in touch with their “inner tortoise.”
 Without reflection, we can’t improve as human beings.
 We limit our leadership influence that can drive the business results we hope to achieve.
-The only way to have it all is to challenge yourself to recognize that slowing down is a requirement for anyone who desires to leave a legacy of positive influence.
+The only way to have it all is to challenge yourself to recognize that slowing down is required for anyone who desires to leave a legacy of positive influence.
 Self-reflection is at the core of this type of legacy.
-Without such reflection, leaders will operate in a bubble where reality is literally their own version of what’s happening in the world around them.
+Without such reflection, leaders will operate in a bubble where reality is their own version of what’s happening in the world around them.
 Just as silo mentality threatens a company’s degree of effectiveness, it also threatens individuals who refuse to slow down to face the realities around what they’re doing well and what they could do differently.

-Coaching Insights: Executive Coaching Goals Examples
+Coaching Insights: Executive Coaching Goals and Examples

-3. You’ll Become More Effective at Strategic Decision-Making.
 Coaching is a very personal journey indeed, but it’s also a journey that emphasizes business results.
 Climbers have a goal to get to the top of the mountain.
 The climb, though, isn’t without peril.
 Rocks fall, moments of lost footing cause a stumble (and an increased heart rate!), defeat sometimes seems to win, and beginning again are all common occurrences.
-Knowing when to quit, when to adjust, or when to simply press on are all moments during most any climb.
-With Coaching, you’ll gain key insights into things you may already know (but have long forgotten), or you’ll see something from a different perspective, or you’ll recognize that you never slow down enough to fully dissect a strategic situation.
-You may be more reactive than proactive, or you may be too proactive (jumping every time a shiny object appears), or you may be way too slow when it comes to making a decision (especially a hard decision).
-Honing your skills around how you think and around the habits you’ve created for yourself will help you grow into better habits that will then lead to making better decisions, faster and with greater precision.
+Knowing when to quit, adjust, or simply press on are all moments during almost any climb.
+With executive coaching, you’ll gain key insights into things you may already know (but have long forgotten), see something from a different perspective, or recognize that you never slow down enough to dissect a strategic situation fully.
+You may be more reactive than proactive, or you may be too aggressive (jumping every time a shiny object appears), or you may be way too slow when it comes to making a decision (especially a hard decision).
+Honing your skills around how you think and the habits you’ve created for yourself will help you grow into better habits that will make better decisions faster and with greater precision.

 How You Benefit from Executive Coaching